 Services that are covered for you What you must pay when you get these services in-network and out-of-network Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
 Covered Medicare Part B services include: Pneumonia vaccine Flu vaccine, one each flu season in the fall and winter, with additional flu vaccine shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines and boosters Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit, such as shingles or tetanus booster shots.
 See Chapter 6 for more information about coverage and applicable cost sharing.
 There is no coinsurance, copayment, or deductible for the pneumonia, flu, Hepatitis B, or COVID-19 vaccines and boosters.
 There is no coinsurance, copayment, or deductible for all other Medicare-covered Immunizations.
 Inpatient Hospital Care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services \$250 copayment for each Medicare-covered hospital stay each time you are admitted.
+Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services \$275 copayment each day for days 1 to 5 for Medicare-covered hospital care each time you are admitted. \$0 copayment for additional Medicare-covered days.
 You pay these amounts until you reach the out-of-pocket maximum.
-Your provider may need to obtain prior authorization Medicare hospital benefit periods do not apply.
-(See definition of benefit periods in the chapter titled Definitions of
+Your provider may need to obtain prior authorization